Why Every Kayaker Should Try SUP | Standing Up for a New Perspective

 For a kayaker, using paddle boarding as a tool is an ideal scenario because understanding what you are seeing from above and how it feels and reacts with the board will allow you to carry over that feeling and feedback back into your kayaking.
 Whether it’s improving trim or edge control, it will drastically help your balance and give you a much better understanding of how the water moves and how you can use it most effectively.

-You Have Already Mastered A LOT of The Skills
+You Have Already Mastered Many of the Skills

 It has been said that in 10,000 hours you can become an expert in anything.
 Luckily, a huge proportion of those hours directly correlate between different paddle sports.
 For many people, paddling a stand up paddleboard can seem like a daunting prospect, having to both master the balance required to stand on a floating object and control of the board with the paddle.
 The skills required for kayaking and stand up paddle boarding are actually surprisingly similar, aside from the obvious difference that one is done in the seated position and one is done while standing.
 You will find many kayakers naturally taking to SUP because of the understanding and fluidity they have between the paddle and the water.